Bin Yang

-Bin Yang is a professor of computer science the department of computer science, Aalborg University.
+Bin Yang (Chinese: 杨彬; Pinyin: Yáng Bīn) is a professor of computer science the department of computer science, Aalborg University.
 His research interests include data management and machine learning.

 Education and career

 Bin Yang received his bachelor and master degrees from Northwestern Polytechnical University, China in 2004 and 2007, respectively, and his Ph.D. from Fudan University in China in 2010.
 From 2010 to 2011, he worked at the Databases and Information Systems department at Max-Planck-Institut für Informatik in Germany.
 From 2011 to 2014, he was employed at the department of computer science, Aarhus University.
 He has been employed at Aalborg University since 2014.

 At the present moment, he works on a number of different projects: